sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2024_first_friday_features/06_2024_first_friday_features.md

 Each QuickStart in the series has been rewritten and screenshots have been updated.

-The series has changed somewhat and now contains the following QuickStarts:
+The series has changed somewhat and now contains the following QuickStarts:<br>

-Fundamental 1 - Getting Around
+Fundamental 1 - Getting Around<br>
-Fundamental 2 - Working with Tables
+Fundamental 2 - Working with Tables<br>
-Fundamentals 3: Working with Visualizations Fundamentals 4: Working with Pivot Tables
+Fundamentals 3: Working with Visualizations<br>
+Fundamentals 4: Working with Pivot Tables<br>
-Fundamentals 5: Input Tables
+Fundamentals 5: Input Tables<br>
-Fundamentals 6: Controls
+Fundamentals 6: Controls<br>
 Fundamentals 7: Administration

 You can access the [new series here.](https://quickstarts.sigmacomputing.com/?cat=fundamentals)